The average credit card interest rate for purchases is now 21.33%, according to July data collected by The Balance.

 We assign a category to each credit card in our database, and a card can go in only one category.
 Here’s how we define them:

-- Business credit cards: Cards small business owners can apply for and use to make purchases for their companies.
+- Business credit cards: Cards that small-business owners can apply for and use to make purchases for their companies

-- Travel rewards credit cards: Cards that allow you to earn extra points or miles on travel purchases, either with specific travel brands or on a variety of travel-related expenses.
-Cards that offer high-value travel redemption options are also part of this group.
+- Travel rewards credit cards: Cards that allow you to earn extra points or miles on travel purchases, either with specific travel brands or on a variety of travel-related expenses; cards that offer high-value travel redemption options are also part of this group.

-- Student credit cards: Cards for college or graduate students who are at least 18 years old.
+- Student credit cards: Cards for college or graduate students who are at least 18 years old

-- Store credit cards: Cards you can use at particular retail stores, and sometimes other places as well.
-They often offer discounts or rewards for purchases made at the associated store (or chain of stores).
+- Store credit cards: Cards you can use at particular retail stores and sometimes, other places; they often offer discounts or rewards for purchases made at the associated store (or chain of stores).

-- Other: Cards that do not fit any of the following categories: business, cash back, student, travel, secured, and store.
-This includes cards that offer very few—if any—features.
+- Other: Cards that do not fit any of the following categories: business, cash-back, student, travel, secured, and store; this includes cards that offer very few—if any—features.